liuliu/ccv/doc/convnet.md

 The test is performed on ILSVRC 2010 test dataset, as of time being, I cannot obtain the validation dataset for ILSVRC 2012.

-The training stopped to improve at around 90 epochs, at that time, the central patch obtained 42.81% of top-1 missing rate (lower is better).
+The training stopped to improve at around 60 epochs, at that time, the central patch obtained 39.71% of top-1 missing rate (lower is better).
 In Alex's paper, they reported 37.5% top-1 missing rate when averaging 10 patches, and 39% top-1 missing rate when using one patch.

 By applying this patch: https://gist.github.com/liuliu/9420735

 	git am -3 9420935.patch

-For 32-bit float point image-net.sqlite3, the top-1 missing rate is 39.51%, 2% shying from
+For 32-bit float point image-net.sqlite3, the top-1 missing rate is 36.97%, 0.53% better than
 Alex's result.
 For half precision image-net.sqlite3 (the one included in ./samples/), the top-1 missing rate is 39.8%, 0.3% worse than the 32-bit float point one.
 You can download the float point one with ./samples/download-image-net.sh